astralfrontier/chaosfrontier-org-wiki/compleat-villain/masks-heroes/xenocryst.md

 Xuzotl won't let me.
 The earth-god has an agenda, but won't tell me what it is.
 They just keep pushing me into new and weird situations as part of this pact I made.
 Plus, every so often, they suspend the curse and turn me human again.
 But only for their own purposes.
 Plus, they'll restore the transformation without any warning, at any time.

 ## Why do you care about the team?
-I don't know anyone else who has so many problems, so hopefully they'll accept me because they know a little bit of what it's like?
+Sometimes, I get so angry, and I start breaking things.
+And maybe they'll help me understand if that's Xuzotl affecting my behavior... or if that's just me.

 # The Transformed
 **Hero Name**: Xenocryst